rustyeddy/rustyeddy.com/content/software/testing.md

 _White Box_ testing means the _test function_ has _internal_ access to
 the the actual code being tested.
-In otherwords, the code can directly call any internal function or examing internal data structures.
+In otherwords, the code can directly call any internal function or examine internal data structures.

 > _Unit Testing_ is a standard form of _Whitebox Test_.